AndrasKovacs/staged/rts/RegionGraph3.md

 Second, two-level type theory (2LTT) is extremely expressive and convenient for two-stage compilation.
 But: systems that are memory-safe and GC-free tend to be [*sub-structural*](https://en.wikipedia.org/wiki/Substructural_type_system).
-This means that there are restrictions on the usage of variables; Rust is the prime example.
+This means that there are restrictions on the usage of variables.
 Sub-structural object languages haven't been researched for 2LTT-s, and I don't think that they work very well there.

 The nicest thing about 2LTT is that we never have to care about *scoping* for the object language.
 At compile time, we can freely combine object expressions